For the last two weeks, I’ve been trying Unisom SleepTabs – an antihistamine over the counter sleep aid that’s widely available in the United States.

 I woke up once 3 hours after taking the SleepTab to go to the bathroom.
 I felt a little groggy, but was able to safely navigate my house and return to sleep.

 I again fell asleep quickly, and didn’t wake again until 7 hours later.
-So far so good.
+So far so good then.

 Side effects the next morning